 TL;DR If you aerate wine it tastes better

-Aerating wine sounds scientific and maybe even a little scary, but don't worry, we'll walk you through the science behind aerating wine and in 5 minutes or less you'll know your stuff.
+Aerating wine sounds scientific and maybe even a little scary, but don't worry, we'll walk you through the science behind aerating wine and in five minutes and you'll know your stuff.

-As soon as wine comes into contact with the air we are aerating it.
-To aerate wine means we're adding air to wine (Aerating - Air).
-Adding air to wine 'speeds up' the aging process, and unlocks flavors and aromas that otherwise will only be released with a little time and a little time and a lot of patience.
+As soon as wine comes into contact with air, we are aerating it.
+To aerate wine means we're adding air to wine.
+Adding air to wine 'speeds up' the aging process, and unlocks flavors and aromas that otherwise will only be released with a little time and lot of patience.

-It's possible with any wine - red, white and rose too.
-You don't want to aerate bubbly though, you'll knock out all the bubbles!
+You can do it with any wine - red, white, and rosé too.
+You don't want to aerate a bubbly though, you'll knock out all the bubbles!